 What is Irish Lamb Stew?

-Irish stew is only different from a typical stew in that there is Guinness Beer added to the stew.
-You don’t need much, but it adds a very unique deep flavor to the Irish Lamb Stew Recipe.
+You don’t need much of the rich beer, but it adds a very unique deep flavor to the Irish Lamb Stew Recipe.
 It’s a very bold flavor that works well with any red meat.

 Irish Stew Ingredients: